 Prevention

-• Have a backup power source ready to use for incubator in case of power outage
+• Have a backup power source available to prevent interruptions during incubation

 Prognosis